t9md/atom-smalls/README.md

 * [easymotion](https://github.com/easymotion/vim-easymotion) style label jump.
 * Port of my [vim-smalls](https://github.com/t9md/vim-smalls/blob/master/README.md).
 * Can choose where label is shown from 'start' and 'end' of matching text.
+* Can onfigure label characters.
+* Showing **Capital letter label** to standout and your input automatically upcased when finding matching label.

 # How to use